aazaff/quantitativeFossils.R/README.md

 # in the community matrix before you can calculate the beta
 # diversity of a higher level in the hierarchy.
 Written by S.M.
 Holland.

-# Parameter x is a community matrix of presence-absence data.
+# Argument x is a community matrix of presence-absence data.

 TaxonBeta<-taxonBetaContributions(x=PresenceMatrix)
 ````